 Letters of Note: You could do worse to “learn writing” than studying the masters of prose.
 This book features many notable letters which are delightfully well written.
 Know how to create captivating writing by reading it.

 Elegant Themes: Pretty much the go-to site for just getting started, everybody that uses WordPress will eventually hear about Elegant Themes, they are that notable.
-Simply put, the best value per dollar for niche sites or blogs.
+The best value per dollar for blogs.

 StudioPress Themes: I use these guys for so many of my sites, it’s obvious that take special care of writers because so much of their design work is around creating themes with great typography.